Time spent outdoors can be great for our wellbeing and provide endless opportunities for making, and re-living, happy memories.

 Of course, there are times when a trip to the great outdoors isn't possible and, at those times, we do hope you'll enjoy a virtual "visit" to the Forest of Bowland with the suggestions and ideas on this page.

-With everything from a relaxing guided meadow meditation to tips and resources for making your own Great Outdoors Memory Box, there are lots of ways to keep connected to nature!
+With everything from a relaxing guided meadow meditation and a National Meadows Day poetry recording, to tips and resources for making your own Great Outdoors Memory Box, there are lots of ways to keep connected to nature!

 GREAT OUTDOORS MEMORY BOX

 We developed our memory box with Lancashire County Council's Heritage Learning Team and it's full of activities designed to trigger positive recollections and encourage conversation about past countryside visits and adventures.

 The box itself is normally free to hire from Lancashire libraries but, unfortunately, due to coronavirus this part of the loans service has been temporarily suspended.

 In the meantime, why not take a look at the ideas below and have fun making up your very own Great Outdoors Memory Box!
 (Please note that some of the resources suggested below will be difficult to clean so, during the Covid-19 pandemic, they should only be used by one individual, or left out of your box for now.)

 We've put photographs of beautiful Bowland wildflowers on each of the five sheets below (three different flowers on each sheet - 15 flowers altogether).
 Why not print them all off (or as many as you need), then cut them out and laminate them so that they last longer and are easier to keep clean?

 Each flower is duplicated, which means you can play all sorts of games with them – like Snap! or Pairs.